 Thank you for your interest in the program.
 Please feel free to contact any of us at Wilmer if you have any questions or comments.

 We participate in the Ophthalmology Fellowship Match.
+We require no supplemental materials beyond the Ophthalmology Fellowship Match application.
 You should check directly with the matching program for details about registration and notification dates:

 Ophthalmology Fellowship Match

 Prerequisites for International Medical Graduates:

 - Successful completion of the ECFMG examinations and award of the certificate